jaceksan/pex-test/README.md

 The tool reads YAML config and executes phases of SQL pipeline in required order.

-The tool creates schema and setup DB session before starting SQL pipeline.
+It creates schema and setup DB session before starting SQL pipeline.

-The tool can execute queries in parallel (multi-threading), if required in the config.
+It can execute queries in parallel (multi-threading), if required in the config.

+It can be configured to execute the pipeline against more hosts, e.g. to compare performance.

 The tool distinguish various types of queries and can execute custom actions for each type: